-- A complete application - Earned bachelor's degree from a college or university recognized by the U.S. Department of Education. - Minimum cumulative GPA of 2.5 at the undergraduate level or, in the case of transfer students, at the graduate level for full acceptance eligibility.
+- A complete application - Final official transcripts of the student's earned bachelor's degree from a college or university recognized by the U.S. Department of Education. - Minimum cumulative GPA of 2.500 at the undergraduate level or, in the case of transfer students, at the graduate level for full acceptance eligibility.